swlaschin/fsharpforfunandprofit.com/_posts/2015-11-11-understanding-parser-combinators-2.md

         let values = firstValue::subsequentValues
         (values,remainingInput)

-/// matches zero or more occurences of the specified parser let many parser =
+/// matches zero or more occurrences of the specified parser let many parser =
     let rec innerFn input =
         // parse the input -- wrap in Success as it always succeeds